 This is the amount of time a client has to pay you.
 Typical terms are “Net 30” or “Net 14”—meaning 30 days or 14 days, respectively.

-If you offer your clients discounts for paying early, that info will be included here.
+If you offer your clients discounts for early payment, that info will be included here.
 Noting “2/10 Net 30” means a client has 30 days to pay you, but if they pay within ten days, you’ll give them a 2% discount.
+Be explicit about any late fees in the case of late payments.

 Every invoice you send should be clearly marked with a unique number.
 This number can in fact be a combination of letters and digits.
 Invoice numbers are important for two reasons.